-The Texas Department of Transportation provides information on their website about the Texas lemon law that explains what types of vehicles are covered under the Texas lemon law:
+The Texas Department of Transportation provides information about the Texas lemon law that explains what types of vehicles are covered under the Texas lemon law:

 New vehicles, including cars, trucks, vans, motorcycles, all-terrain vehicles, motor homes, towable recreational vehicles (TRVs), and neighborhood electric vehicles that develop a defect(s) covered by a manufacturer’s written warranty.
 Demonstrator vehicles that have not been previously titled are considered new vehicles.